hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 ### Setting up

-> _NOTE:_ If you have just completed the last lesson on creating bigWig files, you may already have yourself setup!

 To start, you will need to be on a **compute node** and ensure you have an interactive session with **6 cores and 10G of memory**.
 The `computeMatrix` command can take some time, so we want to take advantage of the multi-threading.

+> _NOTE:_ If you have the O2 session open from the last lesson on creating bigWig files, you already have yourself setup with the appropriate amount of resources.

 ```bash
 srun --pty -p interactive -t 0-5:00 -c 6 --mem 8G /bin/bash